 Some leading business figures in Japan are serious Buddhists.
 Take Dr. Kazuo Inamori, the founder of electronics and ceramics company Kyocera.
 After resigning the Kyocera chairmanship in 1997 at the age of 65, Inamori was ordained a monk.
 (Inamori made the headlines again in 2010 when he led the restructuring of the bankrupt Japan Airlines.
 At seventy-eight years old, Inamori did such a good job that he transformed Japanese attitudes to the concept of restructuring, showing people that it could be a positive thing when done properly!)

-Konosuke Matsushita, the late founder of Panasonic and the “father of Japanese management,” was another committed Buddhist.
-Matsushita often arranged for monks to visit him for discussions at his office, and devoted his life—as John Kotter explains in his book Matsushita Leadership—to figuring out how businesspeople could help to create “a society that is spiritually rich and materially affluent.”
+Konosuke Matsushita, the late founder of Panasonic often hailed as the “father of Japanese management,” was another committed Buddhist.
+Matsushita often arranged for monks to visit him for discussions at his office and devoted his life—as John Kotter explains in his book Matsushita Leadership—to figuring out how businesspeople could help to create “a society that is spiritually rich and materially affluent.”

 Madarame, who is an investor in one of our VC funds, took me to stay in an ancient temple on Mount Koya, the headquarters of the Koyasan Shingo sect of Japanese Buddhism and a UNESCO World Heritage Site.
 On the two-hour train ride from Osaka, he made me watch a 160-slide PowerPoint presentation on Buddhism.
 That presentation, and the time we spent together in the more than 400-year-old temple, inspired me to go to India, where I was taught by the swami of an ashram near Mumbai.